Support Center for Configuration Manager

 Applies to: Configuration Manager (current branch)

-Starting in version 1810, use Support Center for client troubleshooting, real-time log viewing, or capturing the state of a Configuration Manager client computer for later analysis.
+Use Support Center for client troubleshooting, real-time log viewing, or capturing the state of a Configuration Manager client computer for later analysis.
 Support Center is a single tool to consolidate many administrator troubleshooting tools.

 Support Center aims to reduce the challenges and frustration when troubleshooting Configuration Manager client computers.
 Previously, when working with support to address an issue with Configuration Manager clients, you would need to manually collect log files and other information to help troubleshoot the issue.
 It was easy to accidentally forget a crucial log file, causing additional headaches for you and the support personnel who you're working with.